orkusinc/fluentd-aws-elasticsearch-dockerimage/README.md

 The messages can get forwarded to an AWS ES instance via https transport.

 One drawback of the fluentd log driver is, that the messages are not locally available with `docker logs`.
-Therefore, 3 example configs are shipped to 1) AWS ES, 2) a mountable local file, 3) to both 1) and 2).
+Therefore, 3 example configs are included to ship logs to 1) AWS ES, 2) a mountable local file, 3) both 1 and 2.

 ## config
 There are 2 ways to provide the config: